ethsgo/aoc/README.md

     cat inputs/_01 | npx hardhat exec _01
     cat inputs/_01 | node js/_01.js

+## Advanced

-Gas estimates are omitted when input is passed via stdin, because otherwise it takes too long.
+Gas estimates are omitted when input is passed via stdin.
+For some of the later puzzles, even the gas estimate on the small example is not helpful and increases the runtime by 2x, so they can be turned off by the `--skip-gas-estimate` flag.
+For example,

+    npx hardhat exec --skip-gas-estimate _21

 Even so, we sometimes hit memory limits with hardhat.
-As a workaround, set the following environment variable and run npx hardhat again.
+As a workaround, set the following environment variable and run `npx hardhat exec` again.
 This allows hardhat to use more memory than the default.

     export NODE_OPTIONS="--max-old-space-size=4096"